dbnyu/digilent-git-repo2/README.md

   - Possible that some Windows/OS power-save functions reduce or disable USB communication when a laptop is on battery power (Dell Win10 laptop for example)
 - **Use 50V as scope range** (even for a 5V signal).
 Apparently the AD2 only has 2 settings, 5 volts and 50 volts PEAK TO PEAK.
 So the 5V setting only allows +/-2.5V per this thread:
   - [2.7 Voltage cap on mesurements](https://forum.digilentinc.com/topic/20423-27-voltage-cap-on-mesurements/#comment-57671)
+  - *HOWEVER* the 5V setting may be better for echo-only readouts; the 50V setting appears to have some discretization error for small signals (mV - 1V range).
+  - Ultimately we only need the 5V pulse as a trigger; we don't necessarily care abouthe pulse otherwise, except if analyzing the pulse itself

 ### Waveforms SDK
 [Online HTML Manual](https://digilent.com/reference/software/waveforms/waveforms-sdk/reference-manual) - may be more stable than the PDF file...